bigfootproject/datascience/mr/README.md

 For the **basic** version the student has to modify the file *WordCount.java* in the package *fr.eurecom.dsg.mapreduce*.
 The user must operate on each TODO filling the gaps with code, following the description associated to each TODO.
 The package *java.util* contains a class *StringTokenizer* that can be used to tokenize the text.

-For The **In-Memory** Combiner and the **Combiner** the student has to modify *WordCountIMC.java* and *WordCountCombiner.java* in the same package referenced aboce.
+For the **In-Memory** Combiner and the **Combiner** the student has to modify *WordCountIMC.java* and *WordCountCombiner.java* in the same package referenced aboce.
 The student has to operate on each TODO using the same code of the basic word count example except for the TODOs marked with a star *.
 Those must be completed with using the appropriate design pattern.

 When an execise is completed you can export it into a jar file that will then be used to execute it.